Boolector/boolector/README.md

 cd boolector && ./configure.sh && make && cd -
 ```

-All binaries are generated into directory `boolector/bin`,
+All binaries (boolector, btormc, btormbt, btoruntrace) are generated into
+directory `boolector/bin`,
 and all libraries (libboolector.a, libboolector.so) are generated into
 directory `boolector/build`.

-For more build configuration options of Boolector, see `./configure.sh -h`.
+For more build configuration options of Boolector, see `configure.sh -h`.

 To build Boolector with Python bindings, `btor2tools` and SAT solvers must
 be compiled with flag `-fPIC`
 (see build instructions of these tools for more details on how to build as
 shared library).
-Then, configure and build Boolector as follows:
+Then, from Boolector's root directory configure and build Boolector as follows:
 ```
-cd boolector
 ./configure.sh -python
 make
 ```